Energy transition a threat, global warming not so much, Power Poll members say

 Technology companies like Zoom and Google allow us to work and socialize from the safety of our homes while still connecting with others.
 Zoom CEO Eric Yuan says he never expected his business tool to become a social lifeline, but it did more so than ever in 2020 with an estimated 300 million users a day at its peak.
 And cast off by a whole generation of Millennials as an awkward way to interact, telephone conversations have reclaimed their once-lost popularity as a ready way to connect with folks in real time.

+Still some things have not changed.
 Many of us continue to seek in person contact through old-fashioned visits and get-togethers.
 Likewise, there are companies and entire industries dependent on gathering people together for their business to survive.
 They can only pivot so much of what they offer to a virtual option.
 As we have all experienced, there are some online offerings that just don’t translate.
 Nonprofit executives have complained of the challenge of engaging donors personally and emotionally through a computer screen.
 We also see struggles in the tourism and hospitality industry with cultural attractions, festivals and events having to go virtual; so many have said it’s not the same.

 For organizations of all kinds, connecting with stakeholders through this unsteady time takes creativity and perseverance.
 Those doing it best are able to balance all the online technology with safe in-person options based on an amount of contact their customers are comfortable with while honoring government guidelines.
 You see more and more people wearing a mask without complaint if it allows them to get out and enjoy activities safely.
 Plexiglass shields and barriers have popped up at retail, restaurants and even post salons.